mikiasmb/mikiasmb/README.md

 - 👋 Hi, I’m @mikiasmb
 - 👀 I’m interested in ...
-ML, AI
+IPA(Intelligent Person Assistant)
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... use my Instagram account
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ...
 I live in Ethiopia